AbdelrhmanReda17/Prolog-Color-Cycles-Detection/README.md

-# Color Cycle Solver using Prolog
+# Color Cycle Detection using Prolog

 ## Introduction
 This Prolog program aims to solve the color cycle puzzle.
 Given a board consisting of cells with colors (Red, Yellow, or Blue), the program searches for cycles of at least 4 cells with the same color that are adjacent to each other.